mmacy/cosmos-python-prototype/README.md

     database.get_container(test_container_name)
 ```

-**TODO: Additional info on handling common or otherwise pertinent Cosmos DB errors.
+**TODO: Add more info on handling common or otherwise pertinent Cosmos DB errors.
 For example, handling `429 Too Many Requests` with [exponential backoff retries][azure_retry].
 Or, simply call it out and link to it?**

 ## Next steps